moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/README.md

 * `configuration-api` : This analyser validates the OSGi configurations and framework properties based on the configuration API described in an extension.

+* `region-deprecated-api` : This analyser validates if packages marked as deprecated for a region are used.
+It has these configuration parameters:
+  * `regions` : The regions to check for such usage.
+This is a comma separate string of region names.
+It defaults to `global`.
+  * `strict` : By default the analyser issues warnings.
+If this is set to `true` errors are issued instead.

 ## Extensions

 The following extensions are registered via the ServiceLoader mechanism: